Typescript-TDD/jest-ts-auto-mock/README.md

 - A Transformer needs to be provided at compile time.
 We need to tell ts-jest to use ttypescript that allow us to use a transformer.
+### IMPORTANT:
+- set "cacheBetweenTests" as false
 - Add the transformer to your ts config
     ```ts
     {
       "compilerOptions": {
         ...
         "plugins": [
-          { "transform": "ts-auto-mock/transformer" }
+          { "transform": "ts-auto-mock/transformer", "cacheBetweenTests": false }
         ]
       }
     }